git-kamesh/git-kamesh/content/posts/compress-user-permissions.md

 +++
-title = "Permission Bitmasking : Compressing and Decompressing User Permissions in JavaScript" description = "User permissions are an essential part of any application's security model.
+title = "Compressing and Decompressing User Permissions in JavaScript" description = "User permissions are an essential part of any application's security model.
 One major use case for compressing and decompressing user permissions is to include the compressed permissions in an authentication token.
-When a user logs in or obtains an access token, you can attach their permissions to the token." date = "2023-11-10" author = "Kamesh Sethupathi" tags = ["algorithm", "jwt", "security", "javascript", "privacy"] draft = true
+When a user logs in or obtains an access token, you can attach their permissions to the token." date = "2024-01-03" author = "Kamesh Sethupathi" tags = ["algorithm", "jwt", "security", "javascript", "privacy", "engineering"]
 +++

 User permissions are an essential part of any application's security model.
 One major use case for compressing and decompressing user permissions is to include the compressed permissions in an authentication token.
-When a user logs in or obtains an access token, you can attach their permissions to the token.
+When a user login and obtained the access token, you can attach their permissions to the token.

 ```
-Compressed: 3963
+Compressed: 3963n
 Decompressed:
 {
   forms: [1, 2, null, 4],